-The Application

-For many years, Eskom has used hot dip galvanizing as their corrosion protection system for transmission towers and the exterior sub-station steelwork.
+Hot Dip Galvanized Case Study No. 1 Blouwater substation The Application For many years, Eskom has used hot dip galvanizing as their corrosion protection system for transmission towers and the exterior sub-station steelwork.
 This equipment is distributed throughout Southern Africa and consequently many varied and differing environments are encountered.

-Environmental Conditions

-The environmental condition selected is that of the Cape West coast, approximately 130km north west of Cape Town.
-The area is routinely subjected to early morning mists that last well into midmorning.
-The location of the site selected is well within 20km of the coast with the prevailing winds being either South Easterly or North Westerly.
-Steel structures exposed to these conditions are therefore subjected to high levels of moisture as well as coastal saline atmospheres.
+Environmental Conditions The environmental condition selected is that of the Cape West coast, approximately 130 kms north west of Cape Town.
+The area is routinely subjected to early morning mists that last well into the mid-morning.
+The location of the site selected is well within 20 kms of the coast with the prevailing winds being either South Easterly or North Westerly.
+Steel structures in the environmental conditions are therefore exposed to high levels of moisture as well as coastal saline atmospheres.
+The Site Eskom's Saldana Blouwater sub-station Blouwater Substation lattice steel structures were examined in order to establish the condition of the hot dip galvanized coating after 34 years in service.

-The Site

-Eskom's Saldana Blouwater Sub-Station

-Blouwater Substation lattice steel structures were examined in order to establish the condition of the hot dip galvanized coating after 34 years in service.